boundary-layer-meteo/boundary-layer-meteo.github.io/exercises/week2.md

 $\def\afg#1#2{\dfrac{{\rm d} #1}{{\rm d} #2}}$

 ##
-Given a surface mixing ratio of 15 g/kg, a surface pressure of 1003 hPa and a temperature described by $ T = 4x + zy ~(C) $ calculate the potential temperature and the virtual potential temperature at the point (5, 1, 2) and at the pressure 850 hPa ($R_d=287\ J\ Kg^{-1}\ K^{-1}, c_p=1004\ J\ Kg^{-1}\ K^{-1}$).
+Given a surface specific humidity of 15 g/kg, a surface pressure of 1003 hPa and a temperature described by $ T = 4x + zy ~(C) $ calculate the potential temperature and the virtual potential temperature at the point (5, 1, 2) and at the pressure 850 hPa ($R_d=287\ J\ Kg^{-1}\ K^{-1}, c_p=1004\ J\ Kg^{-1}\ K^{-1}$).